schalkw-gmail-com/poker/README.md

 used to it.
 I'm using a framework as this does help me with the scaffolding which saves time.
 It also provides structured point to start out from.

+I divided the work in the following order:

+1 - card entity: be able to create a valid card and determine the suite and rank 2 - the evaluators: each evaluator was done separately in order to have a working piece of software before going to the
+    next item.
+I did not pick the suite validators beforehand but, decided on the go as I worked to the required number of 5.
+I start with Four-of-a-kind as I thought it was the easier one, but it turned out to be a bit more of a middle ground evaluation.
+3 - the api: now that I have a working base, I can create the api, which will allow the you to add cards to the hand
+    and then evaluate the hand

+Please note for both the card entity and the evaluators I did create unit tests.
+This can be run in the terminal using php8.1 vendor/bin/phpunit --testdox

+Requirements
+    PHP8.1
+    composer (php package manager)

+Setup instructions
+1 - clone the repo to your local machine
+2 - run composer install from with in the folder of the local repo 3 - unit tests : php8.1 vendor/bin/phpunit --testdox

 Global rule set for the evaluator:
 1 - the tool only uses the standard 52 card deck during evaluation, minus the 2 joker cards. thus 50 in total